hygraph/nextjs-graphcms-events-starter/README.md

 3. The "Submit a Talk" function is handled server-side in a lambda, executed by now.
 This will create a talk submission that is entered into GraphCMS.

-4. GraphCMS will kick off a Webhook on talk creation to another Now hosted endpoint that will send a confirmation email through Postmark to the speaker as well as a notification of a new talk to the organizer of the event.
+4. GraphCMS will kick off a Webhook on talk creation to another Vercel hosted endpoint that will send a confirmation email through Postmark to the speaker as well as a notification of a new talk to the organizer of the event.

-5. In the email to the organizer, two links will be exposed where they can approve or reject the submission through endpoints again hosted in Now.
+5. In the email to the organizer, two links will be exposed where they can approve or reject the submission through endpoints again hosted in Vercel.

 ⚠️ You need to have an account and API keys for Postmark for this to work.